linode/docs/docs/guides/tools-reference/basics/how-to-use-usermod-command/index.md

 ## How do I Use usermod to Change a User's Home Directory?

-Use the `-d` option to change the user's home directory:
+Use the `-d` option to change the user's home directory.

     sudo usermod -d /home/example-user-new-home example-user

-You can add the `--move-home` option to also have the contents of the user's existing home directory moved to the new directory:
+You can add the `--move-home` option to also have the contents of the user's existing home directory moved to the new directory.

     sudo usermod --home /home/example-user-new-home --move-home example-user

-You can verify the change by echoing the user's home directory:
+You can verify the change by echoing the user's home directory.

     echo ~example-user